-Specific allowances for loans and advances to customers
+Specific allowances for loans and advances to customers We assessed the design and key controls over the specific

-As at 31 December 2023, the specific allowances for loans and advances to customers of the Group was \$2,347 million, the majority of which related to Institutional Banking Group ("IBG") customers.
+As at 31 December 2024, the specific allowances for loans and advances to customers of the Group was \$2,393 million, the majority of which related to Institutional Banking Group ("IBG") customers.
 Specific allowances refer to loss allowances for credit-impaired exposures (i.e. Stage 3, per SFRS (I) 9).
 Expected Credit Losses ("ECL") on non-impaired exposures (i.e. Stage 1 and Stage 2) are set out under the 'General allowances for credit losses' key audit matter.